groovy-tutorial/groovy-tutorial/manuscript/08/08_08_ClassMembers.md

 Additionally, the initializer block will only be called once so the config file is only read once
  - much more efficient than if `loadConfig` is called over and over by other code.

-## When to use class methods

-A single property is best shared across all instances : This is often the case with configuration properties

-%%The method isn't really specific to an instance
-%%: The method

-The class is really just a library of methods
-: Sometimes you just need a set of utility methods

-It's important to note a few things about class methods:

-* They can't access `this` as there's no underlying instance
-* They can't use instance (member) variables